-Use our buy-to-let stamp duty calculator to find out how much stamp duty you'll pay on a buy-to-let property or second home, and find out more about the new rates and who they apply to below.
+Use our buy-to-let stamp duty calculator (below) to find out how much stamp duty you'll pay on a buy-to-let property or second home.

 The new buy-to-let stamp duty rules mean that anyone buying an additional property, including buy-to-let landlords and those buying second homes and holiday homes, will have to pay an extra 3% in stamp duty.